RupaliWarulkar/HR_Analytics_Dashboard_PowerBI/README.md

 * **HR_Analytics_Dashboard.pdf** - Detailed 2-page analysis report <br />

 # How to Use
-1.Open the HR_ANALYTICS_DASHBOARD.pbix file in Power BI. <br />
+1. Open the HR_ANALYTICS_DASHBOARD.pbix file in Power BI. <br />
-2.Explore the visualizations and insights. <br />
+2. Explore the visualizations and insights. <br />
-3.Refer to HR_Analytics_Analysis.pdf for a detailed breakdown of findings. <br />
+3. Refer to HR_Analytics_Analysis.pdf for a detailed breakdown of findings. <br />

 # Recommendations
 ✅ Improve Retention for 26-35 Age Group <br />